-Women in Black hold vigils every Wednesday between 6-7 pm at the Edith Cavell Statue, opposite the door of the National Portrait Gallery, St.Martin's Place, London WC2.
-Our vigils are silent, women-only and if possible we wear black.
-We welcome all women who support our call for an end to militarism and war.
+Women in Black hold vigils every Wednesday between 6-7 pm at the EdithCavell Statue, opposite the National Portrait Gallery, St. Martin's Place,London WC2.
+Our vigils are silent, women-only and if possible we wear black.We welcome all women who support our call for an end to militarism and war.Contact us:Twitter @WIB\LondonFB @womeninblack.london

-Contact us: Twitter @WIB\London

-FB @womeninblack.london